 The ability to find one's way in the European (and world) cultural and professional environment.
 The ability to use English in a wide range of everyday situations.
 The knowledge of various writing techniques.
 Improved ability to understand spoken English.

-The subject knowledge required corresponds to the standards of the Bachelor ´s study program.
+The course knowledge required corresponds with the standards of the intermediate level course.

 Recommended optional programme components